virgo47/javasimon/automation/virtualbox/windows10-base/Windows10-base-packer.md

 ```
 * Go over other `windows packer` or specifically `windows 10 packer` projects on GitHub.
 That
 can teach me new tricks. :-)
+* Experiment in `vbox-win10ent-alt.json` tries to shutdown with sysprep using `windows-restart`
+provisioner, then to run other part of the provision (now in `setup-complete.ps1`) and finally
+shutdown it again.
+Doesn't work, as it complains that first windows-restart command ends with
+exit code 1.
+Experiment `vbox-win10ent-test.json` is the part before sysprep, so I can experiment
+with it.
+But calling sysprep works just fine, so I don't know what is the problem (does sysprep
+returns exit code 1?).